djsutherland/py-sdm/README.rst

 Post-Processing Features
 ========================

-This step handles "blanks", does dimensionality reduction via PCA, adds spatial information, and standardizes features.
+This step handles "blanks," does dimensionality reduction via PCA, adds spatial information, and standardizes features.

 The basic command is::